uclahs-soragnilab/hslci_pipeline/README.md

 # System Requirements
 This software is built for the following operating systems:
-- MacOS Monterey 12.5 (Chip: Apple M1 Ultra)
+- MacOS Monterey 12.2.1 (Chip: 6-core Intel Core i5)

-The Python code has been tested on 3.10.5 and 3.8.9.
+The Python code has been tested on 3.9.1.
 The R code has been run on versions 4.2.1 and 4.1.1.

+This code may also function using alternative MacOS operating systems and architectures.
+If you will be using one of these systems, it is imperative that the proper package versions in the requirements.sh file are installed to avoid errors.

 Required non-standard hardware: None